NixOS/hydra/notes/eval-in-build.md

 us: jobs go to stdout, diagnostics to stderr, and a build log merges them.

+Note this is a preview and nothing more.
+The stream reaches the build through `extra-sandbox-paths`, which binds nothing in an unsandboxed build, so an unsandboxed evaluation produces no stream at all -- as does one whose derivation was built before and so never ran.
+The evaluation must complete identically either way, and does: `$out` is the answer and the stream only ever makes the jobs visible sooner.

 Why the builder stays a dumb relay
 ----------------------------------